gravitational/teleport/rfd/0037-desktop-access-protocol.md

 | message type (31) | io_channel_id uint16 | user_channel_id uint16 |
 ```

-During the RDP connection sequence the client and server negotiate channel ids for the I/O and user channels, which are used in the RemoteFX
+During the RDP connection sequence the client and server negotiate channel IDs for the I/O and user channels, which are used in the RemoteFX
 response frames (see message type 30, above) .
 This message is sent by the TDP server to the TDP client so that such response frames can be
 properly formulated.

+See "3.
+Channel Connection" at https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpbcgr/023f1e69-cfe8-4ee6-9ee0-7e759fb4e4ee